American Airlines says US Airways to join trans-Atlantic venture

 With US Airways the venture, which already provides more than 50 daily trans-Atlantic flights, will gain nonstop flights from North America to 18 European cities, including Athens, Amsterdam and Munich, American said.

-American Chief Executive Douglas Parker, the former CEO of US Airways, told an aviation summit in Washington on Thursday that the addition of US Air gives the American-British Airways alliance "twice the scale" of a similar venture that Delta Air Lines (DAL.N) began with Britain's Virgin Atlantic Airways VA.UL earlier this year that operates more than 30 flights.
+American Chief Executive Douglas Parker, the former CEO of US Airways, told an aviation summit in Washington on Thursday that the addition of US Air gives the American-British Airways alliance "twice the scale" of a similar venture that Delta Air Lines began with Britain's Virgin Atlantic Airways earlier this year that operates more than 30 flights [ID:nL1N0HS2AH.

 "We're well ahead of them already," Willie Walsh, CEO of British Air parent International Airlines Group, said on the sidelines of the conference.